 There’s nothing more annoying than finally getting into a good groove of working, knowing that you have a deadline to meet, and a manager will call an unannounced meeting.

-Most of the time (based on my experience), the meeting is spent with the manager who organized it talking.
-If you really need to hear yourself speak just for the sake of speaking, don’t disturb everyone else’s day.
+Most of the time meetings are spent with managers who organized it talking.
+If you need to hear yourself speak just for the sake of speaking, don’t disturb everyone else’s day.

-Record a video of yourself on your phone, you’ll have more fun watching it later, and you won’t piss off your employees.
+Record a video of yourself on your phone, you’ll have more fun watching it later, and you won’t upset your employees.